 The rapid proliferation of security threats, technology innovation, and privacy laws demand a legal team with deep and varied expertise.
-Our privacy and data security practice group members have more than 20 years combined experience practicing exclusively in this subject matter.
-We represent diverse clients from a variety of industries, such as finance and banking, healthcare, pharmaceutical and life sciences, technology, insurance, academia, and non-profit, including emerging growth companies.
+Our privacy and data security practice group members have more than 25 years combined experience practicing exclusively in this subject matter.
+We represent diverse clients from a variety of industries, such as finance and banking, healthcare, pharmaceutical and life sciences, technology, insurance, manufacturing, academia, and non-profit, including emerging growth companies.

 Our team’s multidisciplinary experience allows us to identify trends and challenges across industries.
 We pride ourselves on taking a strategic and practical approach to effectuating compliance requirements and helping clients manage risk.
 We address all aspects of privacy and data security law, with areas of focus including:

 - Data Security Breach Response and Cyber Risk: Our team has handled more than 300 data security incidents, guiding our clients through the response process from start to finish—assisting with the investigation process, including forensic analysis of data security incidents; advising on notification obligations under state and federal law; arranging notification to affected individuals and regulators; setting up call centers and credit monitoring services; responding to inquiries from state and federal regulators; and assisting with post-breach remediation and updates to policies and procedures.
 We also regularly participate in clients’ incident response planning, including advising on cyber insurance coverages.